 Preston L. Cochrane is the Executive Director of Shelter the Homeless.
-He is the former CEO of American Research Bureau, an international probate research company.
-He served as President and CEO of Fair Credit Foundation, a national nonprofit consumer credit and housing counseling agency, from 1997 to 2013.
-Cochrane is a former EY Entrepreneur Of The Year™ Utah region award winner.
+He is the former CEO of American Research Bureau, and President/CEO of Fair Credit Foundation.
+Cochrane is a former EY Social Entrepreneur Of The Year™ and Utah Best of State winner.

 In joining the Shelter the Homeless team as Associate Director, Amy Russell brings with her 17 years of experience working with individuals and families experiencing homelessness or living in low-income housing.
 Most recently, Amy worked at the YWCA Utah, serving homeless victims of domestic violence.
 As a member of the development department, Amy began her work there as a grant writer and was later promoted to become their Major Gift’s Officer.
 During her tenure at YWCA, Amy was part of the capital campaign team that raised over $20 million to build two new family shelters and one direct service building.
 She was also integral in the creation of the Salt Lake Area Family Justice Center, an innovative service model, where co-located, wrap-around services are provided for all victims of domestic violence in our community, not just those living in the YWCA Shelters.
 The Family Justice Center has increased both victim safety and offender accountability.